pedroCX486/duckdns_dotnet_updater/README.md

 - You need to change the "token" string to your DuckDNS token.
 - You need to change the "domain" string, you just need to put the domain name (eg. yourdomain not yourdomain.duckdns.org).
+- Builds for various platforms/targets can be done using the publish profiles.

 ## Post notes: